 Think about it.
 The top priority is getting your paycheck back if you’re strapped for cash.
 That’s why you stopped automatic payments on your bank account already.
 You can’t survive without a regular source of income.
 Now it’s time to prioritize.

 First, pay off all of your necessities (utilities, rent, car payments, phone, groceries, etc.) Then, figure out how much money you have left over.
-Sit down with your bills, break down exactly how much you’re spending per month, and then calculate your monthly income.
-Prioritize necessities.
-Rent, car payments, utility bills and groceries must come first.
-Debt comes second.
+Sit down with your bills and break down exactly how much you’re spending per month on minimum monthly payments.
 Once you’ve calculated how much is left after your necessities have been covered., that’s what you have to put toward your debt.
 (Sign up for a free budgeting app if you need some extra help.)